FIRST Team Paragon 571

 Imagery

-The Imagery subgroup of Team Paragon is responsible for presenting the team to the outside world and to create the team’s image, which we are well known for.
-In doing so, we design the team shirts as well as incorporate the team logo into as many aspects of robotics as we possibly can.
-In addition, the Imagery subgroup is responsible for personifying the robot as much as possible and presenting the robot’s image.
-However, this extraordinary group of youth does not stop there!
-The Imagery subgroup also leads the creation of awards that are given to other FIRST Robotics teams at the various regionals the team attends.
-Furthermore, the Imagery subgroup greatly helps in the portrayal of Team Paragon’s image at such regionals mentioned above.
-This includes boosting the team’s overall spirit as well as gracious professionalism, on and off the playing field, which is an important aspect of FIRST Robotics.
+The Imagery subgroup of Team Paragon is responsible for presenting the team to the outside world and creating the team’s image.
+The Imagery team designs the team shirts and incorporates the team logo into as many aspects of the robot as possible.
+The Imagery team is responsible for personifying the robot and presenting the robot’s image.
+This subgroup also creates the awards given to other FIRST Robotics teams at the district team awards.
+This team is responsible for the aesthetic of the robot.IMG_20160116_150853

 Administration